Solar-network/docs/docs/sdk/typescript/crypto/examples.md

 ## Private Key

 > As the name implies, private keys and passphrases are to remain private.
-Never store these unencrypted and minimize access to these secrets
+Never store these unencrypted and minimise access to these secrets

 ### Derive the Private Key from a Passphrase